An Old Fashioned Weekly Homemaking Routine

 *UPDATE – Now that we have a homestead, gardening day is every day!
 We have chickens to tend to, and growing food for our family requires daily attention.
 So during the growing season, we spend about 2 hours each morning working on gardening tasks.
 However, we still use Saturdays as a larger block of time to complete bigger tasks, that don’t get done during our daily gardening time.

-Sunday – Planning day & Family Day
+Sunday – Family & Planning Day

 I use Sundays as my planning day for the upcoming week.